-With a huge number of adrenalin sports available, Lake Taupo is a haven for adventure lovers.
-Feel the thrill when you go skydiving, bungy jumping, whitewater rafting, jet boating, parasailing and high ropes courses.
+With a huge number of adrenalin sports available, Taupō is a haven for adventure lovers.
+Feel the thrill when you go skydiving, bungy jumping, whitewater rafting, jet boating, parasailing and on high ropes courses.
 Skydiving is a highlight, with coast-to-coast views across Lake Taupo and the three volcanoes of Tongariro National Park as you jump out of a plane at 15,000 feet.

 Just a short scenic drive or shuttle ride from Taupo or Turangi you will find Whakapapa Ski Area.
 Try skiing, snowboarding, tobogganing or experience snow for the first time.
 Happy Valley Snow Park is great for beginners with elevator access, new carpet lifts in dome tunnels and a dedicated snow play area.
 For more experienced skiers venture onto the upper slopes for the intermediate, advanced and off-piste runs.

-Pedal along the forested shores of Great Lake Taupo and admire the volcanic peaks of Tongariro National Park from a distance on the Great Lake Trail.
-Easily accessible from Taupo town, enjoy a fully catered cycling trip or guided ride with Tread Routes.
+Pedal along the forested shores of Lake Taupō and admire the volcanic peaks of Tongariro National Park from a distance on the Great Lake Trail.
+Easily accessible from Taupo town, enjoy a fully catered cycling trip or guided ride with Tread Routes or Chris Jolly Outdoors.
 Bike hire and shuttles are available from Adventure Shuttles and Great Lake Shuttles.

 The Lake Taupo region is home to some of the world's best trout fishing.
 From fly-fishing on the Tongariro River to lake fishing from a private boat there are plenty of options.
 Find a fishing guide to let you in on local secrets or take a private fishing charter on Lake Taupo at any time of year with Chris Jolly Outdoors.
 Let the experts show you how to catch a rainbow or brown trout and enjoy it barbecued or sashimi-style on board.